haruiz/multimodal-chat/README.md

-# Picasso: A Multimodal Chat Demo with Vertex AI and Gemini
+# Picasso: A Multimodal Chat Demo that integrates Vertex AI, Gemini and Imagen 3

 ## Project Overview